Who We Work With: Book a Motivational Corporate Speaker

 “Bunker mentality” is causing a lack of commonality and empathy for co-workers.

 Employees become robotic, keeping their heads down in survival mode.
-Auto pilot behavior takes over, as fear of job loss drives behavior.
-Feeling and working like a team gets lost in self-concern.
-Cover-your-own-backside mentality leads to protection of fiefdoms, silo separation, and aversion to risking contribution and creativity.
+Autopilot behavior takes over, as fear of job loss drives behavior.
+Feeling and working as a team gets lost in self-concern.
+Cover-your-own-backside mentality leads to the protection of fiefdoms, silo separation, and aversion to risking contribution and creativity.

-Employees don’t appreciate and leverage their hidden assets, showing up as lack of commitment.
+Employees don’t appreciate and leverage their hidden assets, showing up as a lack of commitment.

 Your company is fully committed to diversity, but struggling with aspects of implementing it.

 You want to empower diversity, but the 1-2-3 steps aren’t obvious.
 It’s not easy to admit what you don’t know about inclusiveness.
-Seems it should be easier than it is, but honestly sometimes feels like tip toeing across a minefield.
+It seems it should be easier than it is, but, honestly, sometimes it feels like tiptoeing across a minefield.

 The Next Thing You Want To Know Is

 There are plenty of providers, and a deciding factor for you can be the promised results.
-We’ve been doing this for a while, and these are the kinds of results clients describe that they’ve gotten.
+Jessica and her associate speakers and life coaches have been doing this for a while (more than 50 years collectively), and these are the kinds of results clients describe that they’ve gotten.

-Change is no longer roiling your employees—now, it’s simply a shared corporate experience.
+Change is no longer roiling your employees—now, it’s merely a shared corporate experience.

 A newly energized spirit replaces demoralization.